Mayankmishra110/PayTumkro/README.md

 ## 🧠Takeaways

 This was my first time using libraries like mongoose, zod, react-router, and shadcn-ui.
-I've learned a lot while creating this project and, honestly a little difficult for me to unpack it all in a github readme.
+I've learned a lot while creating this project and, honestly its little difficult for me to unpack it all in a github readme.
 I'd love to write a blog about all my learnings sometime soon, and once I do, I'll be sure to post a link to it on here.
 Additionally, I want to thank [@hkirat](https://github.com/hkirat) for his amazing 100xdevs cohort.

 <br>